Last updated October 13, 2021

 As of mid-July, flights are opening again …. kind of.
-For now, only selected categories of people (depending on where they are traveling from) are allowed into Russia but this is a step in the right direction.
-It looks like Russia is requiring proof of a negative test or test-upon arrival, which is a good direction to move towards.
+For now, only selected categories of people (depending on where they are traveling from) are allowed into Russia but progress is progress.
+We’re hoping the United States is soon added to the list of countries Russia is allowing travelers from.

 Testing in Moscow and other urban centers is robust and widely available, with workers in some industries having mandatory regular testing.
 The healthcare system in urban centers is good, with private hospitals offering good quality care.